Weakly Supervised Disentangled Generative Causal Representation Learning: Introduction

 \section{Introduction}

 Consider the observed data $x$ from a distribution $q_x$ on $\mathcal{X}\subseteq\mathbb{R}^d$ and the latent variable $z$ from a prior $p_z$ on $\mathcal{Z}\subseteq\mathbb{R}^k$.
 In bidirectional generative models (BGMs), we are normally interested in learning an \textit{encoder} $E:\cX\to\cZ$ to infer latent variables and a \textit{generator} $G:\cZ\to\cX$ to generate data, to achieve both representation learning and data generation.
-Classical BGMs include Variational Autoencoder (VAE) \citep{kingma2013auto} and BiGAN \citep{Donahue2017AdversarialFL}.
-In representation learning, it was argued that an effective representation for downstream learning tasks should disentangle the underlying factors of variation \citep{bengio2013representation}.
-In generation, it is highly desirable if one can control the semantic generative factors by aligning them with the latent variables such as in StyleGAN \citep{karras2019style}.
-Both goals can be achieved with the disentanglement of latent variable $z$, which informally means that each dimension of $z$ measures a distinct factor of variation in the data \citep{bengio2013representation}.
+Classical BGMs include Variational Autoencoder (VAE)~\citep{kingma2013auto} and BiGAN~\citep{Donahue2017AdversarialFL,Dumoulin2017AdversariallyLI}.
+In representation learning, it was argued that an effective representation for downstream learning tasks should disentangle the underlying factors of variation~\citep{bengio2013representation}.
+In generative modeling, it is highly desirable if one can control the semantic generative factors by aligning them with the latent variables such as in StyleGAN~\citep{karras2019style}.
+Both goals can be achieved with the disentanglement of latent variable $z$, which informally means that each dimension of $z$ measures a distinct factor of variation in the data~\citep{bengio2013representation}.

-Earlier unsupervised disentanglement methods mostly regularize the VAE objective to encourage independence of learned representations \citep{Higgins2017betaVAELB,Burgess2018UnderstandingDI,Kim2018DisentanglingBF,Chen2018IsolatingSO,Kumar2017VariationalIO}.
-Later, \citet{Locatelloetal19} show that unsupervised learning of disentangled representations is impossible: many existing unsupervised methods are actually brittle, requiring careful supervised hyperparameter tuning or implicit inductive biases.
-To promote identifiability, recent work resorts to various forms of supervision \citep{locatello2019disentangling,shu2019weakly,locatello2020weakly}.
-In this work, we also incorporate supervision on the ground-truth factors in the form stated in Section \ref{sec:sup}.
+Earlier unsupervised disentanglement methods mostly regularized the VAE objective to encourage independence of learned representations~\citep{Higgins2017betaVAELB,Burgess2018UnderstandingDI,Kim2018DisentanglingBF,Chen2018IsolatingSO,Kumar2017VariationalIO}.
+Later, \citet{Locatelloetal19} showed that unsupervised learning of disentangled representations is impossible: many existing unsupervised methods are brittle, requiring careful supervised hyperparameter tuning or implicit inductive biases.
+To promote identifiability, recent work resorted to various forms of supervision~\citep{locatello2019disentangling,shu2019weakly,locatello2020weakly}.
+In this work, we also incorporate supervision on the ground-truth factors in the form of a certain number of annotated labels as described in Section~\ref{sec:sup}.
+We will present experimental results showing that our method remains competitive with a small amount of labeled data (a minimum of around 100 samples).

+Most of the existing methods, including those mentioned above, are built on the assumption that the underlying factors of variation are mutually independent.
+However, in many real-world cases, the semantically meaningful factors of interests are not independent~\citep{Bengio2020A}.
+Instead, such high-level variables are often causally related, i.e., connected by a causal graph.